jl-23929/FTC-BGS-19451-Power-Play/README.md

 # FTC-BGS-19451-Power-Play

-The code-base for FTC team BGS-19451.
+This is the code-base for FTC team BGS-19451.
 We code our robots in Java.